naturalis/galaxy-tool-lca/README.md

 ```

 ## Usage
 There is an example input file included in the example folder, this file will be used to execute the example commands.
-The file consist of 11 columns and has a specific header.
+The file consist of 11 columns and has a specific header.<br />
 **Column explanation:**

 | Column name | Description |